ropensci/roweb3/content/blog/2024-01-14-runiverse-arm64/index.md

  - We put some shell [shims](https://github.com/r-universe-org/prepare-macos/tree/master/shims) on the PATH to help packages that shell out to `uname` or `arch` to determine the architecture.
  - A clever [cargo shim](https://github.com/r-universe-org/prepare-macos/blob/master/shims/cargo.sh) is used to override the default cargo build target to `aarch64-apple-darwin` and copy outputs to the expected directory after the build.

 With this setup, almost any R package can be built in the cross environment exactly the same way they do on normal arm64 hardware.
-However if your package does not work and you need some help fixing it, please feel free to [open an issue](https://github.com/r-universe-org/help/issues).
+But if your package does not work and you need some help fixing it, please feel free to [open an issue](https://github.com/r-universe-org/help/issues).

-## On universal binaries
+## Universal binaries

-Finally, some R packages download precompiled libraries which are too big or complicated to build on the fly.
+Finally, some R packages download precompiled binaries for libraries too big or complicated to build on the fly.
 It is strongly recommended to distribute such libraries in the form of [universal binaries](https://en.wikipedia.org/wiki/Universal_binary) which contain both the x86_64 and arm64 libs.
 This way the R package does not need to make any guesses about the target architecture it is building for: the libs can be linked on either target.

 Creating a universal binary can be done for both static and dynamic libraries and is really easy.
 If you have a `x86_64` and `arm64` version of `libfoo.a` you can glue them together with lipo: